Definition

 How it works

 Most implementations are smart-contract wallets on programmable chains, where the contract enforces the rules: a threshold of guardian approvals authorizes rotation to a new signing key, restoring access without ever exposing the old key or the funds.
-Users commonly pick three to seven guardians from diverse circles, family, friends, trusted institutions, or even their own separate hardware wallets, so that no single relationship or location is a point of failure.
-A security delay, often measured in days, gives the legitimate owner time to cancel a malicious recovery attempt.
+Users commonly pick three to seven guardians from diverse circles — family, friends, trusted institutions, or even their own separate hardware wallets — so that no single relationship or location is a point of failure.
+A security delay, often measured in days, gives the legitimate owner time to notice and cancel a malicious recovery attempt before it completes.

 Relevance to Bitcoin self-custody

-Native social recovery depends on smart-contract functionality that Bitcoin's base layer does not provide, so it is most associated with account-abstraction wallets on other chains.
-Bitcoiners achieve comparable resilience through different primitives: a guardian-style threshold can be approximated with multisignature cosigners or with Shamir's Secret Sharing distributed among trusted people.
-The shared principle is the same, eliminate the single point of failure inherent in one seed phrase.
+Native social recovery depends on smart-contract functionality that Bitcoin's base layer does not provide, so the term is most associated with account-abstraction wallets on other chains.
+Bitcoiners achieve comparable resilience through different primitives: a guardian-style threshold can be approximated with multisignature cosigners, where several keys held by different people or devices must agree to spend, or with Shamir's Secret Sharing that splits a single seed into shares held by trusted people.
+The shared principle is the same — eliminate the single point of failure inherent in one lonely seed phrase.

 In Simple Terms